MCGPPeters/UniqueIdGenerator/CONTRIBUTING.md

 ## Performance Considerations

-Since the UniqueIdGenerator is used at build time:
+Since the Praefixum is used at build time:

 - Try to minimize the build-time impact
 - Avoid unnecessary computations